chrisohaver/k8s_api/examples/podnames/README.md

 * `ttl` allows you to set a custom TTL for responses.
 The default is 5 seconds.
 The minimum TTL allowed is 0 seconds, and the maximum is capped at 3600 seconds.
 Setting TTL to 0 will prevent records from being cached.

-## Ready

-This plugin reports readiness to the ready plugin.
-This will happen after the Kubernetes API connection is synced.

 ## Examples

 Create records for Pods by pod name in the domain `pod.cluster.local.`